 Sit-Inside, Sit-On-Top or Hybrid

-Another critical factor is what type of kayak will not only match the kind of water to paddle, but the water and air temperature, physical agility, and on how stable you want the kayak to be.
+Another critical factor is what type of kayak will match the kind of water to paddle, the water and air temperature, physical agility, and how stable you want the kayak to be.
 Your primary choice of kayak or sit in or sit on

 Sit-On-Tops Kayaks

-Sit-on-top kayak (SOT), is initially for use in and out of the surf.
+Sit-on-top kayak (SOT) is initially used in and out of the surf.
 Most SOT kayaks come with scuppers or drain holes, which allow most of the water that opens to the living area to remove.
-Water can also enter through the scuppers, which makes almost every SOT, wet ride.
+Water can also enter through the scuppers, which makes almost every SOT wet ride.

-Although most SOT kayaks are in the recreational categories, there are also some boats, commonly known as surf-skiing.
-Surf-skiing boars are usually very long and very thin, and it’s perfect for racing, but offer very little in the way of stability.
+Although most SOT kayaks are in the recreational category, there are also some boats, commonly known as surf-skiing.
+Surf-skiing boars are usually very long and very thin, and it’s perfect for racing but offers very little stability.

 Accessories You Need For Kayaking in Rhode Island

-After obtaining the necessary paddle and life jacket, most of the rowers pay attention to getting the kayak accessories and outfits that will add more fun in your free time in the water.
-Some of the essential accessories you can carry include: seat, skirts, clothes, and shoes for more comfort
+After obtaining the necessary paddle and life jacket, most rowers pay attention to getting kayak accessories and outfits that will add more fun to their free time in the water.
+Some essential accessories you can carry include a seat, skirts, clothes, and shoes for more comfort.

 How To Transport Your Kayak

-To lift a 75-pound boat overhead and how it gently in the trunk on the roof of a high SUV may be hard.
-Moreover, you need to have the strength to leave and maneuver the kayak awkwardly over your head without damage.
+Lifting a 75-pound boat overhead and gently in the trunk on the roof of a high SUV may be challenging.
+Moreover, it would be best if you had the strength to leave and maneuver the kayak awkwardly over your head without damage.

 Use the help of a friend or colleague to leverage in their favor and make it your own.
 Also, you can buy an inflatable or folding kayak and just put it in the trunk or the back seat.